Tuesday 7:15 PM to 8:30 PM

 From zero to 60, and back again in one hour!
 This class runs the gamut of movement.
-In the first half-hour we begin with a quick warm up, then launch into an intense cardio section that includes varied dance steps from the cha cha to the twist, and from the Charleston to hip-hop, and many other moves in between.
+In the first half-hour we begin with a thorough warm up with focus on upper and lower back, then launch into an intense cardio section that includes varied dance steps from the cha cha to the twist, and from the Charleston to hip-hop, and many other moves in between.
 Hearts will beat fast and spirits will soar.
 Following this section we transition to a cool down that incorporates balancing techniques and barre work.
-From here we head to floor to tighten abdominals with slow intensity.
-Still on the floor, we sequel into varied stretches where I apply techniques that allow participants to release tension in the lower back.
+From here we head to floor to tighten abdominals with intensity.
+Still on the floor, we segue into varied stretches where I apply techniques that allow participants to release more tension in the lower back.
 The last few class minutes are dedicated to meditative relaxation.
 I suggest mind techniques that allow your muscles to totally release with relaxed breath.

 Body Blast 2